justincbagley/MAGNET/README.md

 HARDWARE AND SETUP
 -------

-MAGNET focuses on allowing users to automate the workflow necessary for quickly estimating many gene trees for many loci on their local machine.
-No special hardware or setup is necessary, unless the user is interested in estimating gene trees on a remote supercomputing cluster.
+:computer: MAGNET focuses on allowing users to automate the workflow necessary for quickly estimating many gene trees for many loci on their local machine.

+:thumbsup: No special hardware or setup is necessary, unless the user is interested in estimating gene trees on a remote supercomputing cluster.
 In that case, the user is referred to the c-MAGNET or "cluster MAGNET" software repository (https://github.com/justincbagley/c-MAGNET/).

 SOFTWARE DEPENDENCIES